serrarenato/SpringEvents/README.md

-## Exemplo do Spring Event que utiliza o padrão Observable para notificações
+## Simple example of Spring Event

+This API received one Employee, save in database and send one event.

+There are two subscribe to handler the event one of then send email and another to register a log.

-Prerequisites
+### Prerequisites
 In order to build and run the example application you need:

 Java 8